JoshuaWise/jellypromise/README.md

 ### .catchLater() -> *this*

-Prevents an error from being logged if the promise gets rejected but does not yet have a rejection handler (see [Unhandled Rejections](#unhandled-rejections)).
+Prevents an error from being logged if the promise gets rejected without yet having a rejection handler (see [Unhandled Rejections](#unhandled-rejections)).

 ### .finally(*handler*) -> *promise*